 Agency adoptions take multiple forms.
 Whether you are using a public, private or international agency, there are pros and cons to taking this route to adoption.
 Public and private adoption agencies are both licensed and regulated in accordance with Nevada adoption laws.
 Nevada adoption attorney Eric A. Stovall has over 25 years of experience as a practicing attorney, and he has been handling many different types of adoptions since 1995.

-Pros of Agency Adoption
+What are the Pros of Agency Adoption?

 Our law firm has several reasons that we recommend working with an agency for your adoption, including:

 - Ease.
 Working with an adoption agency is one of the most easily accessible ways to begin your journey into the adoptive process.
 Children available for adoption are listed on multiple websites in the state of Nevada.

 - Cost.
 Adoptions through international agencies tend to be the most expensive form of agency adoption, while going through state agencies is the least expensive.

 - Experience.
 Agencies often have years of experience matching children with adoptive families.
 They also provide both education and resources to adoptive families that are not available through private venues.

 - Speed.
 Families who want to adopt quickly generally find agency adoptions to be the fastest way to adopt a child.
 Due to the vast number of children already in the system waiting for permanent homes, agency adoptions generally go faster than private adoptions.

 - Law.
 Nevada law requires the involvement of agency in some aspects of most adoptions.